lightshire/tasklist.py/README.md

 tasklist.py
 ===========

-A real-time todo list for collaboration with group chat.
+A real-time todo list for collaboration with group chat. [is this committed>]